Prompt Library · 36 prompts

 - What we deliver: [describe]

-- For whom: [target audience, type of client]
+- For whom: [target group, type of customer]

 - How long does it take to deliver: [hours/days]